 Tell us a little bit about who you are and about your debut album 'Fade out Lines'.

-I'm born in Berlin quite a while ago (1963, laughing) and, after my parents moved to West Germany in 1968 for professional reasons, I grew up in Düsseldorf.
-This city is famous for it's old town and the yearly 'Jazz Ralley' taking place, where Klaus Doldinger - one of the most famous Jazz musicians in Germany - is the sponsor.
+I'm born in the western part of Berlin quite a while ago (1963, laughing) and, after my parents moved to West Germany in 1968 for professional reasons, I grew up in Düsseldorf.
+This city is famous for it's down town and the yearly 'Jazz Ralley' taking place, where Klaus Doldinger - one of the most famous Jazz musicians in Germany - is the sponsor.
 Therefore, I got in contact to lots of excellent Jazz musicians and their way to play music, which was quite shaping my way of making music.

 The title song 'Fade out lines' of my debut album was composed as early as 1980 when I was playing music in a school band.
 It remained unpublished until 2019 - can't imagine!
 The other songs on this album cover a spectrum of my ambient/chillout jazz compositions between 2011 and 2019.